Dattax/release-notes/README.md

 *	Added support to modules with .go in their names

 ## 2019 May 24: Go version 1.12 updates
-This month we’re continuing to make updates to Go Center that incorporate changes from Go version 1.12.
+This month we’re continuing to make updates to Go Center that incorporate changes from Go 1.12.
 These include:
 *	store/fetch go.mod-public/suggested in bucket and server via rest when invoked
 *	gomodinittidy flow	store/fetch go.mod-public/suggested in bucket and server via rest when invoked
 *	gomodinittidy flow